CLASSICAL EASTERN PHILOSOPHY

 There is no knowledge, no ignorance, or no destruction of knowledge.
 There is no decay and death, or no destruction of decay and death.
 There are no [four noble truths, namely,] pain, the origin of pain, the elimination of pain, and the path to it.
 There is no knowledge, no obtaining, no not obtaining of nirvana.
 [Heart Sutra]

 Some centuries later Zen made its way into Japan, and one of its main schools developed what is known as the koan system.
 Koans are absurd riddles, such as the famous “what is the sound of one hand clapping?” which defies any logical response.
-The koan system involved a Zen master having his student answer a series of up to 50 absurd riddles over the course of many years.
+The koan system involves a Zen master having his student answer a series of up to 50 absurd riddles over the course of many years.
 Around the eleventh-century famous koans were assembled in written collections.
 Some classic beginners’ koans found in these collections are “What was your face like before you were born?” and “Does a dog have the Buddha-nature?”
-By struggling with these conceptually paradoxical questions, the student’s mind would be loosened from traditional reasoning, he’d see that ultimate reality is not discoverable, and experience the emptiness of all things.
+By struggling with these conceptually paradoxical questions, the student’s mind would be loosened from traditional reasoning, he would see that ultimate reality is not discoverable, and experience the emptiness of all things.
 Some classical “correct” responses include lifting one finger, kicking a ball, and slapping the face of an inquirer.
 There are also intermediary level koans which request impossible tasks, such as “Stop that ship on the distant ocean,” or “Take the four divisions of Tokyo out of your sleeve.”
 A solution in this latter one might be to take out a paper handkerchief folded in four sections, which symbolically become the four divisions of Tokyo.
-In a series of formal consultations, the student would meet with his master twice daily to discuss progress on the solution.
+In a series of formal consultations, the student would meet with his master twice daily to discuss progress on the solution to his assigned koan.
 Usually the master would criticize the student’s solution, and, ultimately, the student will recognize by himself when he gets it right.
-The end result is enlightenment.
+The end result is enlightenment for the student.

 D. CONFUCIAN PHILOSOPHY